Residential Buildings Research Staff

 B.S.
 Physics and Mathematics, University of Puget Sound

 Bethany joined NREL in 2010.
-Her research focuses on residential HVAC equipment, heat pump water heaters, non-intrusive load monitoring equipment, automated home energy management devices, and whole-house performance field testing.
+Her research focuses on connected building loads, residential HVAC equipment, heat pump water heaters, automated home energy management devices, and whole-house performance field testing.
+She has supported the design and build-out of the Smart Power Laboratory in the Energy Systems Integration Facility which provides a test bed for evaluating home energy management systems, demand response strategies, distributed energy resources, smart appliances, and other innovative sensors and controllers.

 Contact information: email@example.com, 303-384-7442